Y & W Drive-In

 3 people favorited this theater

+Located in the township of Merrillville near Gary, IN.
 The Y & W drive-in opened as a single screen in May 1953, just off of the main strip in the town.
 It’s large sign could be sign for blocks when lit up.
-The first screen could hold over 1,600 cars.
+The first screen could hold 940 cars.
 There was a playground on the grounds which included a small zoo which mostly had monkeys.

 Every Friday night through the late-1970’s screen 1 would have lucky Banko which was basically bingo.
 You got your card when you bought your ticket and at intermission an announcer would read off numbers over the speakers.
 Play continued until all the prizes were handed out.
 The prizes weren’t extravagent but my one time as a winner won me a coffee maker which lasted for years.

 In 1971 a decidedly smaller second screen was opened to the south of screen 1 which held 500 cars.
 When passing the drive-in on Broadway you could easily see the movies on each screen.
 The drive-in was hugely popular and even stayed open all year around through 1978.
 Every holiday there was a terrific fireworks show.
 Every New Year’s Eve screen 1 would have a dusk to dawn show with free coffee, donuts, and passes to the few who managed to make it through the night.